ajslater/codex/README.md

 ### Config Dir

 The default config directory is named `config/` directly under the working directory you run codex from.
-You may specificy an alternate config directory with the environment variable `CODEX_CONFIG_DIR`.
+You may specify an alternate config directory with the environment variable `CODEX_CONFIG_DIR`.

 The config directory contains a hypercorn config `hypercorn.toml` where you can specify ports and bind addresses.
 If no `hypercorn.toml` is present a default one is copied to that directory on startup.